savorgnan5/CaseStudy2DDS-/README.md

 Project structure

+Case Study 2 document

+Iis the Assignment from the teacher.

 R Markdown

 Contains analysis and cleaning of the data, coded in R, as well as code used to generate plot etc.